 2.3.2 Right to Reduce Tier 2 Long-Term Rate Election Amount Without a Fee

-«Customer Name» shall have a one-time right to request to reduce its Tier 2 Long-Term Rate election amount under A, B, or C, without any charges or fees, if (1) «Customer Name» submits a written request to BPA prior to August 1, 2027, and (2) BPA has not acquired power for the purposes of serving «Customer Name»’s Tier 2 Long-Term Rate purchase obligation.
+«Customer Name» shall have a one-time right to request to reduce the Tier 2 Long-Term Rate election amount under options A, B, or C, without any charges or fees, if (1) «Customer Name» submits a written request to BPA prior to August 1, 2027, and (2) BPA has not acquired power for the purposes of serving «Customer Name»’s Tier 2 Long-Term Rate purchase obligation.

-BPA, in its sole discretion, shall determine whether «Customer Name»’s request to reduce Tier 2 Long-Term Rate election amount meets the notice requirements.
+BPA, in its sole discretion, shall determine whether «Customer Name»’s request to reduce a respective Member’s Tier 2 Long-Term Rate election amount meets the notice requirements.
 BPA shall notify «Customer Name» if the request does not meet the notice requirements.

-If BPA determines that «Customer Name»’s request meets the notice requirements, then BPA shall reduce «Customer Name»’s Tier 2 Long-Term Rate election amount.
+If BPA determines that «Customer Name»’s request meets the notice requirements, then BPA shall reduce such «Customer Name»’s Members Tier 2 Long-Term Rate election amount.
 By March 31, 2028, BPA shall: (1) update the applicable table(s) in section 2 of this exhibit with «Customer Name»’s updated Tier 2 Long-Term Rate election amount, and (2) update «Customer Name»’s election in section 2.1 if applicable.

 2.3.3 Right to Reduce Tier 2 Long Term Election Amount with a Fee